 Arrest and Treatment by Pakistani Authorities

-Afghanistan.
+"My suffering and my tragedy started when I reached the Pakistani border on my way out of Afghanistan.
 There I met a unit from the Pakistani army who were there to kidnap people leaving Afghanistan.
 When I met them, I told them that I wanted to go to my country’s embassy; they welcomed me with all their treachery, cunning and wickedness and started transferring me from prison to prison along the border and even the Pakistani military base in the border town of Kohat.
 I passed through several small jails where there was a lot of abuse.
 I had previously met several people when I was on the border, they were of different nationalities.
 They had left Afghanistan and the Pakistani army abused us and gave us the worst and most nasty kind of food.

 They put me in a cell which was 4m x 4m in which there were 59 prisoners without mattresses, blankets or a bathroom; there was only one bucket in the cell for everyone to relieve themselves in without a screen.
 Because there were so many of us in such a small place, we sat without moving and we were so close together that we almost felt suffocated.
 We remained in this situation for several days.
 They did not give us any food except for a few hard loaves of bread.
 The men started paying them to buy us food.
 They stole the money and only brought us a little food.
 In the Pakistani jails, they stole money from most of the prisoners and even our personal belongings, including clothes, shoes and watches.
 They stole many passports from the prisoners who were of many nationalities and we were abused.
 They abused me personally and beat me several times during investigations.
 The worst tribulation for us was when they transported us from one place to another: they would tie us up in the most savage way, so much so that some of us got gangrenous fingers and our hands and feet swelled and turned blue.
 They would tie us up for long periods of time in military trucks, sometimes from daybreak until night, in addition to the hours that they spent transporting us in trucks.